 Our writing program includes critical thinking, grammar, writing mechanics, and the writing process.
-Student’s writing includes poetry, nonfiction, creative writing, reports, and research papers.
-We use the Writer’s Shop approach using The Six Traits of Writing and Lucy Caulkins’ Units of Study as our framework.
-K-3 also uses the Zaner –Bloser handwriting program.
+Students' writing includes poetry, nonfiction, creative writing, reports, and research papers.
+We use the Writer’s Workshop approach using The Six Traits of Writing and Lucy Calkins’ Units of Study as our framework.
+K-3 also uses the Zaner–Bloser handwriting program.

 In grades 1, 2, and 3 we use Spelling By Patterns.
 The instruction has students analyze the patterns of spelling.
 The program uses words in context and focuses on root words and suffixes.
-In the intermediate grades we use Vocabulary Workshop where the emphasis is based upon higher-level vocabulary skills.
+In the intermediate grades we use Vocabulary Workshop where an emphasis is placed on higher-level vocabulary skills.